 An Emergency Fund Isn’t Your Nest Egg

-Financial emergencies, like a sudden illness, an unexpected job loss or even something that doesn’t cost as much as $1,000, can cause your finances to take a major hit.
-Even repairs on your car or your home can set you back a pretty penny if you aren’t prepared.
-That’s where having an emergency fund comes in handy.
+Financial emergencies, like a sudden illness, an unexpected job loss or even something that doesn’t cost as much as $1,000, can deal a major blow to your finances.
+Repairs on your car or your home can set you back a pretty penny if you aren’t prepared.
+This is where having an emergency fund comes in handy.

 An emergency fund is money you’ve set aside in a separate savings account to help cover or offset the expense of an unforeseen circumstance.
 People often confuse emergency funds with their nest egg for retirement or long-term savings for tuition or a new home.
 But this specific fund is a financial safety net.
-You’ll only use it when an unexpected expense pops up, not any other time or for a planned purchase or investment.
+You’ll only use it when an unexpected expense pops up, not any other time, and not for a planned purchase or investment.

 Emergency Funds Should Reflect Your Current Lifestyle

-When it comes to the size of an emergency fund, most experts say that the general rule of thumb is to save up three to six months’ worth of living expenses.
+When it comes to the size of an emergency fund, most experts say that the general rule of thumb is to save three to six months’ worth of living expenses.
 That amount won’t be the same across the board for everyone.
-You may be able to save more money than others as different life factors come into play, or you may find yourself saving up within a different time frame.
+You may be able to save more or less money each month as different factors in your life change, such as coming into an unexpected windfall, getting a raise, or incurring a new monthly bill.

 The amount you save can vary depending on other factors, too.
 Three to four months’ worth of expenses could be enough if you don’t have much debt, you’re relatively healthy with no medical bills, you rent your home and you have a steady job.
 You might save up to six months’ worth of expenses (or perhaps even a year’s worth) if you live in a high cost-of-living area, own your own home or have children or other dependents (including furry ones!).